beaubreedlove/FantasyFootball/rules.md

         1. Draft order will be serpentine.
             1. Each of the odd numbered rounds starting with the first round will draft in the determined draft order.
             1. Each of the even numbered rounds will draft in reverse order.
+    1.  <a id="keepers">Keepers</a>
+        1. Starting in the 2022 season, managers may elect to keep players from previous seasons within the limitations laid out ini this section.
+        1. Keeper elections must be made by end of day, 5 days before the draft.
+        1. Cost of keeping a player
+            1. The first year a player is kept, they will cost one draft round less than the round they were drafted the previous year.
+                1. For example a player drafted in the 5th round, will cost a 4th round pick the following year.
+                1. An undrafted player will cost a last round pick the following year.
+                1. A first round pick cannot be kept the following year.
+            1. The second year a player is kept, they will cost a first round pick unless they cost a first round pick the previous year, in which case they cannot be kept a second year.
+            1. No player may be kept 3 consecutive drafts, nor may a player be kept in one draft if they cost a 1st round pick ni the previious draft.
+            1. Players acquired through FA, WW, or trades will retain their draft round (or lack of draft round) for the purposes of determining their cost the keep the following year.
+        1. Teams may not keep any combination of players who's total draft round costs exceed 15.
+            1. Examples
+                1. Keeping players who cost a 10th and 5th round pick totals 15.
+This is allowed.
+                1. Keeping playeers who cost a 12th, 3rd, and 1st round pick totals 16.
+This is not allowed.
+        1. If you choose to keep multiple players who cost the same draft round, you may pay a lesser draft round.
+            1. Such changes do not reduce the cost of keeping a player for the sake of determining whether the total costs exceed 15.
+            1. Such changes do affect the round that a player costs to keep next year and could result in making the player unkeepable next year if a 1st round pick is sacrificed  year.
 1.  <a id="waivers">Waivers</a>
     1.  <a id="faab">Free Agent Acquisition Budget (FAAB)</a>
         1. Each team will be allotted 10,000 FAAB immediately after the draft.